active-group/reacl/README.md

 layer on React's virtual dom.
 (The convenience layer can be used independently; also, any other convenience layer over React's virtual dom should be usable with Reacl.)

-## Organization

-Reacl consists of three namespaces:

-- `reacl2.core` with Reacl's core programming model
-- `reacl2.dom` for conveniently constructing virtual DOM nodes in ClojureScript

-The `reacl2.dom` namespace can be used independently.
-While `reacl2.core` depends on `reacl2.dom`, it could also be used directly with React's virtual-DOM API or other DOM binding.

 ## Example